Are you worried about a child's mental health

 HOW CAN I GET HELP FOR MY CHILD?

-If you are worried your child may be experiencing mental health issues, please talk to your child’s class teacher or Mrs Sarah Fairman, Deputy Headteacher and Inclusion Lead
+If you are worried your child may be experiencing mental health issues, please talk to your child’s class teacher or Mrs Sarah Fairman, Inclusion Lead

 What is the Child and Adolescent Mental Health Service (CAMHS)?